Do Machines Fail Like Humans? A Human-Centred Out-of-Distribution Spectrum for Mapping Error Alignment: Introduction

-Second, the level of degradation is typically defined by image-processing pipeline parameters rather than a universal measure.
-Consider the distortions in Figure~\ref{fig:illustration}.
-If we want to compare the impact of specific feature impairment, which conditions should we choose?
-Should we select those within the same column?
-If human perceptual difficulty varies across conditions it is unclear if differences in error patterns reflect feature or information-processing differences or difficulty.
-A low-pass filter with parameter 5 and a high-pass filter with parameter 1 cannot be meaningfully placed on a common scale, despite sharing the same parameter rank.
-Some studies aggregate performance across severity levels ~\cite{hendrycks2019robustness,geirhos2021partial,xu2025measuring}, but such an approach ignores how perceptual difficulty varies across a distortion type.
+Second, \textbf{there is no unified principled measure of degree of distortion in OOD stimuli}.
+Consider the distortions in Figure~\ref{fig:spectrum}A, how do we compare the degree of distortion between images in the first row and those in the second?
+When investigating model-human alignment in distorted images, some studies aggregate performance across severity levels ~\cite{hendrycks2019robustness,geirhos2021partial,xu2025measuring}, but such an approach ignores how perceptual difficulty varies across a distortion type.
 Others qualitatively select distortion levels that appear roughly comparable ~\cite{dodge2016understanding,dodge2017study,wichmann2017methods,malik2023extreme}, but this introduces subjective judgement.
-Hendrycks et al. ~\cite{hendrycks2019robustness} normalised to a reference model (AlexNet~\cite{krizhevsky2012imagenet}), but this substitutes one arbitrary reference for another where the resulting scale reflects the idiosyncrasies of that architecture rather than any principled notion about image degradation.
+Hendrycks et al. ~\cite{hendrycks2019robustness} identified the problem with grouping distortion conditions with different difficulties and address this by normalising to a reference model, but this substitutes one arbitrary reference for another where the resulting scale reflects the idiosyncrasies of that architecture rather than any principled notion about image degradation.

-Third, not all degradation conditions are equally meaningful for the investigation.
-Consider an extreme example where an image with a low-pass parameter of 40 appears unrecognisable to humans (Figure~\ref{fig:illustration}) -- would such a stimulus be appropriate for assessing model-human alignment?
-If not, how can we determine the appropriate stimulus set for each distortion type?
+Third, \textbf{not all degradation conditions are equally meaningful} (as raised in \cite{geirhos2021partial}).
+Consider an extreme example where an image with a low-pass parameter of 40 appears unrecognizable to humans (Figure~\ref{fig:spectrum}A) -- would such a stimulus be appropriate for assessing model-human alignment?
+If not, how should we determine the appropriate stimulus set?

-Lastly, raw model-human alignment values can be misleading without a baseline.
-Previous work treats model-human alignment values directly as evidence of alignment~\cite{geirhos2021partial}.
-However, this interpretation is incomplete without considering a baseline such human–human alignment values.
+Lastly, \textbf{raw model-human alignment values lack meaning without a baseline}.
+Previous work treats alignment values directly as evidence of alignment~\cite{geirhos2021partial}.
+However, this interpretation is incomplete without considering a baseline of such human–human alignment values.
 When humans show zero agreement on a stimulus set, we cannot expect high model-human alignment.